wh200720041/floam/README.md

 # FLOAM
-## Fast Lidar Odometry And Mapping
+## Fast LOAM (Lidar Odometry And Mapping)

-This work is an optimied version of A-LOAM and LOAM with the computational cost reduced by up to 3 times.
+This work is an optimized version of A-LOAM and LOAM with the computational cost reduced by up to 3 times.
 This code is modified from [LOAM](https://github.com/laboshinl/loam_velodyne) and [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM) .

 **Modifier:** [Wang Han](http://wanghan.pro), Nanyang Technological University, Singapore